scalacenter/platform/sbt-platform/docs/sbt-platform.md

 * Improving MiMa binary compatibility checks.
 * Adding source compatibility checks using Scala Meta.

-Note that while this is an active Scala Center project, we hope to evolve the infrastructure as the Scala Platform grows and the community gets involved.

 If any of the previous features calls your attention, feel free to help out and make a PR.
-`sbt-platform` follows the same [CONTRIBUTION]() process (C4) and guidelines specified in the Scala Platform process.
+`sbt-platform` follows the same [CONTRIBUTION](https://github.com/scalacenter/platform-staging/CONTRIBUTING.md) guidelines than the Scala Platform process.

+> {.note}
+> We hope to improve the infrastructure and the maintainers support as the Scala Platform
+> grows and the community gets involved.
+By then, we will confidently know which features
+> make a real difference in maintainers' life, and will optimize for them.

 ## Usage